 - Show how the pain affects employability – get testimonial letters from bosses and coworkers which illustrate how the claimant is limited in their work capabilities.

-- Hire independent medical testing to validate the consequences of the pain – even if pain isnt quantifiable, its consequences may be.
+- Hire independent medical testing to validate the consequences of the pain – even if the pain isn't quantifiable, its consequences may be.
 The claimant may have neurocognitive deficits from the medications or from the pain alone.
 These, in and of themselves, can be disabling.

 - Focus on the limits in the ADLs (activities of daily living) – has the claimant surrendered their license?
 Does the claimant spend all day in bed?
 Does someone else do the housework?